 The views were better than I had expected.
 The impressive massif of Moose Mountain appeared first, but after a short hike east to the summit of Cox Hill, a whole whack of peaks appeared.
 Jumpingpound Ridge stretched invitingly below us, but we'll leave that for another day.

-Just past the trailhead, we cross a bridge spanning Jumpingpound Creek.
+Just past the trailhead, we crossed a bridge spanning Jumpingpound Creek

 Starting up the grassy slope to the ridge

 After reaching the east end of the ridge, we head for the summit

 Superb view of the mountains

 Heading back, we found fresh snow pellets on the lower slopes.
 A localized